Division News

 Dr. Ortiz-Melo Selected for the 2025 Kimberley J. Evans Legacy Award

-The Kimberley J. Evans Legacy Award acknowledges and celebrates exemplary faculty members that have made substantive efforts to advance diversity among trainees or faculty, advocate for equal career development and opportunities for medicine residents, fellows and/or faculty, promote institutional culture change and community building, and/or foster an environment of inclusion and belonging in the department and beyond.
+The Kimberley J. Evans Legacy Award acknowledges and celebrates exemplary faculty members that have made substantive efforts among trainees or faculty, advocate for equal career development and opportunities for medicine residents, fellows and/or faculty, promote institutional culture change and community building, and/or foster an environment of belonging in the department and beyond.

 Nystrom, Vose Receive Physician-Scientist Strong Start Awards